prem-research/cortex/api/USAGE.md

 - Use appropriate limits to balance performance and completeness

 ### 4. Authentication Security
-- Store JWT tokens securely and refresh before expiration
+- Store JWT tokens securely and refresh before expiration (tokens valid for 365 days)
-- Use API keys for server-to-server communication
 - Never expose authentication credentials in logs or client-side code

 ## Troubleshooting